This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 The Elizabeth Bath is perhaps the one to visit, the grand building is over one-hundred years old, and offers many wellness treatments alongside the hot-spring waters.

-Further along, and an imposing concrete (almost brutalist looking) building with the Thermal Pool overhanging the city might be a nice photo spot in summer, just don’t look behind you at the eye-sore.
+Further along, an imposing concrete (almost brutalist-looking) building with a thermal pool overhanging the city might be a nice photo spot in summer; just don’t look behind you at the eye-sore.

 Head high for the best views

-The backstreets of the city themselves offer some delightful seasons, and also give access to various side-streets and staircase leading you to many viewpoints.
+The backstreets of the city themselves offer some delightful scenery and also give access to pretty side streets and staircases to many viewpoints.

-The Deer Jump Lookout is so named because of the statue of a deer, and here you’ll be able to capture some wonderful photos down on the city and admire the incredible opulent Hotel Imperial, one of the most expensive and renowned hotels in the city which sits high above Karlovy Vary.had the pleasure to witness but, the windswept south awaited.
+The Deer Jump Lookout is so named because of the statue of a deer, and here you’ll be able to capture some wonderful photos down on the city and admire the incredible opulent Hotel Imperial, one of the most expensive and renowned hotels in the city which sits high above Karlovy Vary.

-One of the most famous lookout spots in the city is at the Diana Tower, which I was being cheap and didn’t want to take the funicular and pay entrance for so I didn’t visit. urns out, I’d got misunderstood and it was only a few quid for the cable car and it’s accessible on foot if you don’t want to do the funicular.
-So, I messed up there and wish I had as the photos look fantastic, as you can see just how hidden away in the forest Karlovy Vary is.
+One of the most famous lookout spots in the city is the Diana Tower.
+However, I was being cheap and didn’t want to take the funicular and pay entrance, so I skipped it.
+However, I’d misunderstood that it was only a few quid for the cable car, and it’s accessible on foot if you don’t want to do the funicular.
+So, I messed up there and wish I had, as the photos look fantastic, as you can see just how hidden away in the forest Karlovy Vary is.

 Visit in Spring for the cherry blossoms

-While I loved visiting in winter just before Christmas where the festive decorations and snow made the city feel really magical, I saw some photos of Karlovy Vary during the spring and it also looks very beautiful.
-Dotted around the city and on some squares during this time you’ll be able to see the cherry blossoms, adding even more colour to the cityscape.
+While I loved visiting in winter, just before Christmas, when the festive decorations and snow made the city feel really magical, I saw some photos of Karlovy Vary during the spring, and it also looks very beautiful.
+Dotted around the city and on some squares during this time, you’ll be able to see the cherry blossoms, adding even more colour to the cityscape.